ehren/ceto/README.md

 )
 ```

-the generated C++ contains a 2-arg constructor taking x and y as shared_ptrs by value and initializing the data members via std::move in the initializer list.
-It is debatable whether a future optimization should be added to ceto so that parameters of ceto-class type used only once are taken by value but std::moved to their destination (it further complicates the meaning of ```Foo``` and may require some kind of ```export``` keyword (perhaps the existing ```noinline``` can be used) given our current support for forward function declarations).
+the generated C++ for Foo contains a 2-arg constructor taking x and y as shared_ptrs by value and initializing the data members via std::move in the initializer list.
+It's debatable whether a future optimization should be added to ceto so that parameters of ceto-class type used only once are taken by value but std::moved to their destination (it further complicates the meaning of ```Foo``` and may require some kind of ```export``` keyword (perhaps the existing ```noinline``` can be used) given our current support for forward function declarations).

 ### struct (not class)